What Is a Lookup Table?

 Related Terms

-- Database Indexing: A technique used to speed up the retrieval of records in a database by creating a data structure that allows faster searches.
+A technique that speeds up the retrieval of records in a database by creating a data structure (an index) that allows faster searches.

-- Normalization in Databases: The process of organizing database tables to minimize redundancy and dependency, ensuring efficient data storage and retrieval.
+The process of organizing tables to minimize redundancy and dependency, ensuring data is stored efficiently and retrieved quickly.

-- Structured Data: Data that is organized in a predefined manner, often in tables or columns, making it easily searchable and analyzable.
+Information organized in a predefined format, such as tables or columns, making it easily searchable, analyzable, and ideal for fast data processing.

-- Hash Table: A data structure that maps keys to values, using a hash function to efficiently access data based on a key.
+A data structure that maps keys to values using a hash function, enabling fast and efficient access to data based on key lookups.

-- Data Caching: The practice of storing frequently accessed data in temporary storage (cache) to improve performance and reduce retrieval time.
+The practice of storing frequently accessed data in temporary memory (cache) to speed up data retrieval and reduce the load on the main database.